-- costs and expenses incurred by the relevant officers in defending proceedings, whether civil or criminal and whatever their outcome; and - other liabilities that may arise from their positions, with the exception of conduct involving a wilful breach of duty or improper use of information or position to gain a personal advantage.
+- costs and expenses incurred by the relevant officers in defending proceedings, whether civil or criminal and whatever their outcome; and - other liabilities that may arise from their position, with the exception of conduct involving a wilful breach of duty or improper use of information or position to gain a personal advantage.

-The amount of insurance paid is included in directors and executives remuneration on page 23.
+The amount of insurance paid is included in directors and executives remuneration on page 7.

-14. NON-AUDIT SERVICES
+14. Non-audit services

-During the year HLB Mann Judd, the Company's auditors, performed no other services in addition to their statutory duties other than the preparation of an Independent Accountant's Report in relation to the Company's prospectus.
+During the year HLB Mann Judd, the Company's auditors, performed no other services in addition to their statutory duties other than the preparation of an Independent Accountants Report in relation to the Company's prospectus.